Creator: Stephen Baxter

 - Time's Tapestries, an Alternate History series.

-- The Long Earth, a trilogy co-written with Terry Pratchett about the sudden discovery of parallel Earths.
+- The Long Earth, a series co-written with Terry Pratchett about the sudden discovery of parallel Earths.

 - The Flood series, about an apocalyptic global flood.
 Currently has two novels, Flood and Ark, as well as several short stories.